skramm/cpphtmltags/docs/dev_info.md

 - `tag_content.ref` : (WIP) processed by script `bcontent.sh`, will generated the class httag::priv::AllowedContentMap
 - `element_cat.ref` : (WIP) processed by script `bcat.sh`, will generated

-These files serve a source to build the actual code.
-This done by the shell script `build.sh`.

 Four steps:
 - build the reference file holding all the attributes